REST API

 ```

-You can run the query on the system engine using the API with the following request:
+You can run the query using the account gateway URL with the following request:

 --header 'Authorization: Bearer <access token>' \